 About Dr. Rodríguez

-I am a writer.
-And I am a teacher.
+I am a writer and a teacher.

 I write to learn and I learn to write.
 I love teaching and I teach writing most of all.